 Be open.
 Be curious.
 Be generous.
 Assume the best.
 This is living.

-Doing life with others gives us new experiences, opens our eyes to fresh perspectives and enriches our world in ways in which we may not think of on our own.
+Doing life with others gives us new experiences, opens our eyes to fresh perspectives, and enriches our world in ways we may not think of on our own.
 We all need people!

 Pier 60 at Clearwater Beach, Florida was bustling with vendors nestled under colorful beach umbrellas, a couple of street performers, vacationers on the beach relaxing and tourists walking to see the sights.